ttdd273/ttdd273.github.io/README.md

 # Portfolio Website

-This website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and credits to Kevin Powell.
+Dumping ground for bunch of projects and experiences, credits to Kevin Powell for the initial website idea.